matin-mb/Neural-Decoding-Project/README.md

 # Neural Spike-Based Cursor Velocity Prediction with Decoder-Only Transformers

+## Overview
-This project processes neural spike data and trains a Decoder-Only Transformers model to predict cursor velocity based on neural activity of Long-term recordings of motor and premotor cortical spiking activity during reaching in monkeys.
+This project implements a Transformer-based model to predict the cursor velocity of a monkey based on its neural spike activity of Long-term recordings of motor and premotor cortical spiking activity during reaching in monkeys.
+The dataset consists of a session neural recordings from 71 channels sampled at ~100 Hz, with corresponding cursor velocity data.
+The goal is to model the relationship between neural activity and movement dynamics using a **decoder-only Transformer**, implemented from scratch.

 ## Project Structure